Economic Growth, Cycles and Policy

 A stablecoin is a digital token designed to maintain a stable value relative to a reference asset (usually a fiat currency).

-The biggest ones are currently (march 2026) Theter (USDT) and USDC, both tied one to one to the US dollar.
+The biggest ones are currently (March 2026) Tether (USDT) and USDC, both tied one-to-one to the US dollar.

-They are typically issued by a private equity and backed by reserve assets, together with a redemption premise.
-In the past, there were also some algorith-backed stablecoins _(see for example TerraUSD).
+They are typically issued by a private entity and backed by reserve assets, together with a redemption premise.
+In the past, there were also some algorithm-backed stablecoins (see for example TerraUSD).

-Unlike unbacked-crypto assets, stablecoins aim at price stability in the unit of account but, unlinke deposits:
+Unlike unbacked-crypto assets, stablecoins aim at price stability in the unit of account but, unlike deposits:

 • they operate outside the banking framework